 Android Instructions

 On an Android phone, you can install “Serial Bluetooth Terminal” from the Google Play Store.
-Install “Serial” from Decisive Tactics onto your Mac.
-You can get it in the App Store.
-When you run the App you will need to pair with your development kit.
-To do that press the thing in the upper left.
-Then Click on devices.
+When you run the App, you will need to pair with your development kit.
+To do that open the menu in the upper left, then tap on devices.